-Are you planning on applying to law school but don’t know where to apply?
-Several factors should influence your decision, such as a school’s ranking, fees, program options, and others.
-But one factor you definitely shouldn’t ignore is the acceptance rate.
+Are you planning on applying to law school but don't know where to apply?
+Are you worried that you might not get accepted into your dream school?
+Several factors should influence where you should apply, such as a school's ranking, fees, program options, and others.
+But one factor you definitely shouldn't ignore is the acceptance rate.

-The good news is you can increase your chances of being accepted into a law school by applying to one that’s known to have higher acceptance rates.
-Nonetheless, to get into any law school, you still must possess at least the minimum requirements – a good LSAT score and GPA.
+The acceptance rate is the percentage of students that get into a given school, and law schools release their statistics every year.
+The good news is you can increase your chances of being accepted into a law school by applying to one that's known to have a higher acceptance rate.
+Keep in mind that typically only the best students apply to the best schools.
+Nonetheless, to get into any law school, you still must possess at least the minimum requirements — a good LSAT score and GPA.

 Getting into Law School

 Law school acceptance rates vary.
 Some schools, especially the higher-ranked law schools, are pickier than others when it comes to accepting applications.
-For instance, Yale only accepts 9 percent of applicants.
+For instance, Yale, the number one law school in the nation, accepts a minuscule 6.9 percent of applicants.

 Which Law Schools Are the Hardest to Get Into?